 metal delivers advanced materials and manufacturing training through the provision of short, 10 credit courses at level 4 and above.
 Funded by the EU’s European Social Fund, through the Welsh Government.
 Our aim is to address a skills shortage in materials and manufacturing through the provision of work based learning leading to a general up-skilling of the workforce which will ultimately help secure sustainability for Welsh industry.

 We offer a wide range of courses at different levels so there is something to suit everyone.
 From an Introduction to Materials engineering, Environmental Issues and lab based practical courses.
 We are also able to tailor and even develop modules around companies general products and processes.
 If there are specific technical training needs please get in touch to discuss opportunities.

 There are many benefits to both metal students and their employers.
 Students are able to gain an academically recognised credit qualification that offers a progression route onto part-time degrees and even up to a full doctorate, not forgetting enhanced performance, personal development and better career opportunities.

-The best way to find the latest course timetable is here on our website, you can also sign up to email updates to recieve the latest course updates and news.
+The best way to find the latest course timetable is here on our website, you can also sign up to email updates to receive the latest course updates and news.

 Registering for a course is easy, simply fill out the online contact form and a member of the metal team will get in touch to guide you through the registration process.